-- 1. Pacific Oaks core competency requirements.
-Students must complete competencies in: - Understanding of developmental theories - Understanding and valuing diversity - Ability to implement theories and empower others - Ability to communicate with others in a connective way, and - Ability to collect, process, and evaluate data through research - After completing 18 units (including at least two of the MFCC clinical classes listed below and the successful completion of HD 505 Introduction to Counseling Skills), each student will obtain recommendations from two faculty members, one of whom must be an MFCC full College faculty (or MFCC adjunct faculty with approval from advisor) and one who must be a Human Development full College faculty.
+2. After completing 18 units (selected from the classes in the list below) and the successful completion of MFT 505 Communication and Counseling Skills, each student will obtain recommendations from two faculty members, one of whom must be an MFCC core faculty (or MFCC core adjunct faculty) and one must be a member of the Human Development core faculty.
 After the recommendations have been submitted, the student will meet with her/his advisor to review overall performance in the program.
-After successful completion of this interview, the student will be fully admitted.

-Note: Students admitted to the M.A. in Marriage, Family, Child Counseling program through ABLE option must also have completed all admissions requirements to be fully admitted.
+After successful completion of this process, the student will be fully admitted.
+All students must also have completed all college admissions requirements to be fully admitted to the program.
+Note: Students admitted to the M.A. in Marriage, Family, Child Counseling program through the ABLE option cannot enroll in clinical courses until the successful completion of the Assessment course.